 The three companies we compare in this guide range the gamut in terms of price.
-Wave is free, and Xero and QuickBooks are pretty evenly priced, at $30 and $40/month respectively.
+Wave is free, and Xero and QuickBooks are $30 and $50/month respectively.
 Here’s a summary of pricing and what you get with our recommended edition and the premium edition of each product.

 |The free version of Wave is the only one available.|